Subhangi-G/Credit_Risk_Analysis/README.md

 Recall is a measure of the percentage of actual true positives i.e. TP/(TP + FN).\
 F1 score is the harmonic mean between precision and recall.
 A high F1 score implies a good balance between the two.
 In contrast a low score means that one of measures (precision or recall) is high at the expense of the other.
 We observe this for high risk loans in the classification report obatained from each of the ML algorithms.

 In the present scenario, the Lending Club will benefit most if it is able to accurately identify most of the defaulters.
 This may come at a cost of missed opportunities with low risk clients.
 However incorrectly identified low risk clients may be further scrutinized and re-evaluated correctly.
-In contrast incorrectly identifying defaulters as low risk may result in huge financial losses.
+In contrast, not being able to identify/capture all the defaulters will result in major financial loss for the firm.

 From the above analysis we see that the model that gives the best recall for high risk loans is the EasyEnsembleClassifier (an AdaBoost algorithm).
 The sensitivity is 92% meaning this model is able to catch 92% of the high risk loans in the dataset.\
 The precision is 9% which means that out of all the high risk predictions made by the model, only 9% was correctly classified, and the remaining were misclassified.
 9% is better than the precision measures from the other algorithms, but still low.
 However, the important measure to consider is the recall, as it's essential to capture most of the defaulters to avoid financial loss.